 This paper is mainly concerned with documenting the reduced-form relationship between exporting and wage premia, rather than arguing for a particular theoretical mechanism.
 Several theoretical channels are consistent with the empirical patterns.
-One is differential quality upgrading: in a Melitz (2003)-type context, if firms sell higher-quality goods to richer consumers on the export market and if producing higher-quality goods requires paying higher efficiency wages, then we would expect to see wage premia rise with exports (Verhoogen, 2008).5 A second possibility is fair-wage concerns: if the exogenous increase in exporting is associated with an increase in profitability (as in many Melitz (2003)-type models), firms may share profits in order to induce workers to reciprocate with effort (Akerlof and Yellen, 1990; Egger and Kreickemeier, 2009, 2012; Amiti and Davis, 2012).
-A third possibility is that search frictions give rise to match-specific rents and firm-worker bargaining, which may lead wages to increase with exports.6 A fourth is that workers' idiosyncratic attachments to firms give firms monopsony power in setting wages and generate a positive effect of product-demand shocks on wages and wage premia, as in the wage-posting model of Card et al. (2018).7 A fifth is that managers share rents with workers in order to ensure
+One is differential quality upgrading: in a Melitz (2003)-type context, if firms sell higher-quality goods to richer consumers on the export market and if producing higher-quality goods requires paying higher efficiency wages, then we would expect to see wage premia rise with exports (Verhoogen, 2008).
+A second possibility is fair-wage concerns: if the exogenous increase in exporting is associated with an increase in profitability (as in many Melitz (2003)-type models), firms may share profits in Verhoogen (2008, Section III.B) suggests that the need to induce higher effort through higher efficiency wages one of several possible reasons why producing higher-quality goods may require paying higher wages.

+order to induce workers to reciprocate with effort (Akerlof and Yellen, 1990; Egger and Kreickemeier, 2009, 2012; Amiti and Davis, 2012).
+A third possibility is that search frictions give rise to match-specific rents and firm-worker bargaining, which may lead wages to increase with exports.
+A fourth is that workers' idiosyncratic attachments to firms give firms monopsony power in setting wages and generate a positive effect of product-demand shocks on wages and wage premia, as in the wage-posting model of Card et al. (2018).
+A fifth is that managers pay high wages in order to ensure themselves a quiet life, rather than to maximize profits (Bertrand and Mullainathan, 2003).
+These mechanisms (and others) are often classified under the general heading of "rent-sharing."
+In this paper, we do not take a stand on precisely which mechanism is correct.
+Nevertheless, we believe that our results carry an important implication for theoretical discussions, by providing evidence against the supposition (traditional in the field of international trade) of perfectly competitive, frictionless labor markets, in which any relationship between exporting and wages at the firm level is explained only by the sorting of workers by skill.